xonsh/minixonsh/README.md

 Down the road we would like to implement:

-* Larger subset of Python and Xonsh that can be statially compiled (such as `xonsh.lib.os.rmtree`)
+* Larger subset of Python and Xonsh that can be statically compiled (such as `xonsh.lib.os.rmtree`)
 * Ability to have multiple backends that any minixonsh script could be compiled to, such as: binary (using LLVM), Bash, Windows Batch, C, C++, Python, etc.